pivos111/ML-Housing-Data/README.md

 -Step 4:
 The results are in PredictedPrice.txt.
 The first line is the Predicted Price and the second line has the Price Range.

+# Check the Extras Folder for the report etc.